When the end of the year finally rolls around, many small businesses find themselves pressed for time, money, and resources.

 Before your event

-- Send out an online invitation: Event management services (like those offered by EventSpot) make sending invitations via email, customizing them, and tracking who opens and accepts/declines your invitation really easy.
+- Send out an online invitation: Constant Contact’s partnership with Eventbrite makes sending invitations via email, customizing them, and tracking who opens and accepts/declines your invitation really easy.
+(Want to know how to craft a better invitation?
+Be our guest.)

 - Gather RSVPs upfront with pre-registration: Within your online invitation, direct potential attendees to your online event registration page so that you can gather RSVPs upfront.